-Enjoy 50% off your first 3 months
+Enjoy 50% off your first month

 Educational, About AEDs

-A Guide to Child CPR and Using an AED on Children
+A guide to child CPR and using an AED on children

 Child CPR.
 It’s a scenario every parent and caregiver dreads.
 While it’s thankfully rare, a child can suffer a cardiac arrest.
 Acting quickly and correctly in such a moment can be life-saving.